BaroneFG/BioClusterQuant/paper.md

 # Statement of Need

 The spatial organization of intracellular organelles and protein complexes is a critical readout in cell biology, yet standard analysis often stops at object counting.
-In processes such as autophagy or immune signaling, proteins redistribute into puncta-like structures, such as autophagosomes, stress granules, and peroxisomes, whose specific spatial configurations are difficult to quantify manually [@Mizushima:2020; @Fischer:2020; @Smith:2013; @Protter:2016; @Barone:2025]
+In processes such as autophagy or immune signaling, puncta-like structures, such as autophagosomes, stress granules, and peroxisomes, exhibit specific spatial configurations that are difficult to quantify manually [@Mizushima:2020; @Fischer:2020; @Smith:2013; @Protter:2016; @Barone:2025]

 BioClusterQuant is designed for researchers who need to rigorously quantify these spatial phenotypes but lack the programming expertise to write custom spatial statistics scripts.
 While standard platforms like Fiji [@Schindelin:2012] excel at segmentation, they often lack streamlined, automated workflows for batch-calculating spatial relationships across experimental conditions.
 This tool bridges that gap, solving the problem of "batch processing spatial data" by providing a platform-agnostic, reproducible workflow for NND quantification.